Tour Championship: Three players looking to catch Dustin Johnson

 By Ali Stafford

-Jon Rahm is hoping for a final-day slip-up from Dustin Johnson if he’s to make a late challenge for FedExCup victory at the Tour Championship.
+Jon Rahm is hoping for a final-day slip-up from Dustin Johnson if he is to make a late challenge for FedExCup victory at the Tour Championship.

 Get the best prices and book a round at one of 1,700 courses across the UK & Ireland